aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-slides/slide-comments/add-modern-comments/_index.md

 weight: 30
 ---
 ## **Introduction**
-The article shows how to add a modern comment using Aspose.Slides Cloud.
+You can add comments using **CreateComment** method.
+The example below shows how to add a modern comment.
+You can also add a [regular comment](/slides/add-comments/) using the same method.
 ### **API Information**
 |**API**|**Type**|**Description**|**Resource**|
 | :- | :- | :- | :- |